 The third hypothesis of this project was that back-arc mantle upwelling and associated thermal weakening provides a first order control on the relative importance of strike slip dominated versus pure extension dominate back-arc deformation.
-This hypothesis remains untested as we have abandoned the 3D modeling component of the project in favor of focusing on the better-than-expected results of the 2D modeling component.
+This hypothesis remains untested for now, as we are yet to conduct the 3D modeling component of the project.

-3. Out-branching work and further results
+3. Out-branching work and results